Alternate Blood Hunter

 Also, you can use a bonus action to enter a

-temporary Spectral State, which lasts until the
+temporary Spectral State, which lasts until the end

-end of your current turn.
-While in this state, you are resistant to all bludgeoning, piercing, and slashing damage from non-magical attacks, and you can move through solid objects and creatures as if they were difficult terrain.
-If you end your turn inside a creature or object, you are instantly shunted to the nearest unoccupied space and take 1d10 force damage for every 5 feet you were forced to travel.
+to all bludgeoning, piercing, and slashing damage from non-magical and non-silvered attacks, and you can move through solid objects and creatures as if they were difficult terrain.
+If you end your movement inside a creature or object, you are instantly shunted to the nearest unoccupied space, taking 1d10 force damage for every 5 feet you were shunted.

-duration of this Spectral State increases:
+this Spectral State increases: at 7th-level

 Warrior of the Dawn